Skip to main content

 Preventing and treating gum disease

-This includes brushing your teeth at least twice a day and flossing regularly.
+• brushing your teeth at least twice a day

-Your dentist or dental hygienist will clean your teeth and remove any hardened plaque (tartar).
+Your dentist or dental hygienist will clean your teeth and remove any hardened plaque (tartar or calculus).

-They'll also be able to show you how to clean your teeth effectively.
+They may also show you how to clean your teeth effectively.
 This will help prevent plaque building up in the future.

-If you have severe gum disease, you'll usually need to have further medical and dental treatment.
+If you have severe gum disease, you may need further medical and dental treatment.

 Dental check-ups